aaron-rust/hdr-image-viewer/README.md

 ## Description

 HDR Image Viewer is an application for viewing HDR images with accurate color reproduction on Linux.
-It supports PNG and AVIF images in BT.2020 PQ/ST.2084 color encoding and integrates with the Wayland color-management-v1 protocol for proper HDR display.
+It supports multiple image formats in the HDR color encoding BT.2020 PQ/ST.2084 as well as SDR and integrates with the Wayland color-management-v1 protocol for proper HDR display.
 It has been developed and tested under KDE Plasma 6 in Wayland mode with HDR enabled on a HDR1000 certified display.

 ## Features

 - Display of HDR images via the Wayland color-management-v1 protocol
 - 100x zoom with cursor-centered scaling, WASD movement and persistent zoom/pan state for seamless image comparison
 - High performance with animations developed for maximum smoothness on high refresh rate displays up to 240 Hertz
-- PNG and AVIF format support
+- Support for PNG, AVIF, HEIC, JPEG-XL, JPEG (SDR only) and TIFF files
 - Large file handling (up to 8 GiB)
 - Large resolution handling (tested up to 16512 x 11008 pixels / 181.8 MP)